TheRealKCFan20/BonziWORLD/src/www/RULES.md

 * Don't harass other users.
 * Don't try to crash or exploit the server.
 * Remember that people can play YouTube videos whenever they want. **Keep your volume down, headphone users.**

+## Moderation
+Chat rooms are for the most part unmoderated.
+However, if things get spambotty or break the rules above, the banhammer will come out.

+## Have Fun
+That's really it.
+Be a BonziBUDDY.
+Don't be a jerk.
+Enjoy the gorilla.